TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- To be completely honest we don't even have to approach the variantization 100%
+    - although we indeed have to detect which mode it is
+        - so at least this should be through the variant

+- Not sure if we approach the game modes correctly
+    - Note our modes will have an insane amount of shared functionality
+        - We would have to include
+    - It might be easier to have just a single god-mode (no pun intended)
+        - and just specify separate win conditions
+            - otherwise we'll end up repeating compilation of the same code across all .cpps and bloat both compilation time and exe
+    - What if we had some kind of a visitor?
+Or a variant?
+    - Let's have one "god" game mode called team based or something
+        - and the round states etc have variants
+        - variants are declared in one place and they have some functions

+    - Actually just call it arena mode
+        - surf/racing aren't "arenas", these will be the only not found in the variants

+    - Q1: how does arena_mode.cpp know what mode it actually is?
+        - Ruleset will be the first to determine it
+        - Simply std::variant<bomb_defusal_state, gun_game_state> specific_mode;
+            - mode-specific info will probably be inside
+    - Q2: how do we abstract it from the editor and UX?
+        - the modes are now either standalone.. (test_mode, racing_mode)
+            - ..or arena_mode submodes (like bomb_defusal, gun_game etc.)
+                - without arena_mode being counted itself too
+        - so we can't easily call for_each_game_mode
+        - As for the editor, we anyway have separate editor structs (thank lord)
+            - so it will be transparent
+        - the only problem will then be in building game modes from editor modes
+    - Q3: Cases of variantization?
+Won't we have too many calls to visit?
+        - we'll have simple accessors like on_mode_state, on_round_state
+        - Cases
+            - Round transferred state (and application)
+                - Most of the cases it will be the same though - transfer entire equipment
+                - We could preserve this behavior for gg too but just replace the equipment later
+                    - Simple, just clear all items except personal deposit
+            - Ruleset
+            - Mode state
+            - Round state
+                - bomb entity id etc
+            - Faction state
+                - If we need per-round per-faction state we'll simply reset this part of faction state per round
+            - Player state

 - current_arena -> arena/map

 - How do we go from here?